Fill out disclosure forms

 Real Estate and Property Disclosures

-If you are involved in a residential property transaction, your disclosure requirements are dictated by state law and the age of the property:
+If you are involved in a property sale or lease, specific disclosures are mandated by law to protect buyers and tenants:

 • California Residents: Use C.A.R.
-Form FLD (Lead-Based Paint and Lead-Based Paint Hazards Disclosure) for any residential sale or lease of a property built before 1978.
-This is a federal requirement to inform buyers or tenants about potential lead risks.
+Form FLD for any residential property built before 1978 to disclose potential lead-based paint hazards.

 Form Comparison